guprobr/BETAKe/README.md

 ## yeah.sh
 This script sets up live audio processing with Autotalent pitch correction, dynamics processing, and equalization using PulseAudio's pactl utility.

-## go.sh
+## betaKE.sh

-* go.sh is the post-processing script that renders a final MP4 video with tux.jpeg as fixed image of video;
+* betaKE.sh is the post-processing script that renders a final MP4 video with tux.jpeg as fixed image of video;
 * Now some enhancemente live, during recording time, except autotalent;
 * we just have to enhance already pitch corrected vocal with effects in order to masterize:
 * then MASTERIZE for streaming both playback and enhanced vocals, mixing both tracks.